 Depending on the characteristics of the small molecule and its crystal form, phasing may be carried out by ab initio and/or molecular replacement methods.
 Initial models are constructed and improved to generate a minimally refined structure.
 At the end of this phase, all atoms have been assigned and assessed for consistency with regard to the proposed 2D structure provided by the client.
 Hydrogens are added and preliminary ADP refinement is performed.

 For projects in need of full refinement by NIS to address specific issues or for publication and/or regulatory filings, this optional second phase can be requested.
 Specific refinement issues may include more proper handling of crystal twinning, more rigorous analysis of potential space groups, handling severe crystal anisotropy or radiation damage, modeling structure disorder and rigorous investigation of areas of interest to the client, such as sites of proton transfer.
 This results in a fully validated structure with professional atom numbering and publication quality images.

-NIS has defined the development of microED workflows from sample preparation through phasing as high priority project for 2020/2021.
+NIS has defined the development of microED workflows from sample preparation through phasing as high priority projects for 2020/2021.
 We are currently engaging with several industrial, academic and vendor collaborators to innovate in this space.
-Please contact usif you are interested in discussing use of this technique for one of your projects.
+Please contact us if you are interested in discussing the use of this technique for one of your projects.